How to Backup Windows PC to WD My Cloud in Windows 11/10/8/7

 As mentioned in the case, there are many My Cloud users who want to backup their PC to My Cloud.
 Because storing at least one copy of your PC data offsite is an important part of the 3-2-1 backup rule.
 With a backup in hand, they can roll back time to the moment before the disaster happens to their PC.
 Meanwhile, saving data on cloud storage can save much disk space on the local drive and ensure computer function runs normally.

-Actually, of course you can backup PC to My Cloud as long as you have enough storage space to store all data.
-If you are wondering how to achieve it, you can read the following contents.
+Of course, you can backup PC to My Cloud as long as you have enough storage space to store all data.
+If you are wondering how to backup files to WD My Cloud from the computer, you can read the following contents.

-However, now that the My Cloud is a personal Network-Attached Storage device, you can backup Windows 7/8/10 to WD NAS directly with Windows built-in tool - Backup and Restore.
+However, now that the My Cloud is a personal network-attached storage device, you can backup Windows 7/8/10/11 to WD NAS directly with Windows built-in tool - Backup and Restore.
 Windows 10 has inherited the Backup and Restore tool from Windows 7.
 Follow the guidance below to learn how to backup PC to My Cloud using Backup and Restore (Windows 7):

 1. Tap the Search button on the taskbar and type “backup” in the search box.
 Select Backup and Restore (Windows 7) from the search results.